ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/03-comparing-algorithms.md

 to run when $n$ is larger.
 The basic operation in this example is the increment operation for variable `sum`.
 We can assume that incrementing takes constant time; call this time $c_2$.
-(We can ignore the time required to initialize `sum`, and to increment the loop counters `i` and `j`.
+(We can ignore the time required to initialise `sum`, and to increment the loop counters `i` and `j`.
 In practice, these costs can safely be bundled into time $c_2$.)
 The total number of increment operations is $n^2$.
 Thus, we say that the running time is $T(n) = c_2 n^2$.